fmayoral/blackjack/README.md

 Once all services are up and running:
 - The frontend service will be available at [http://localhost:3000](http://localhost:3000).
 - The backend API can be accessed at [http://localhost:8080](http://localhost:8080).
+- The HyperDX Local server for monitoring can be accessed at [http://localhost:9000](http://localhost:9000).

 ## Stopping the Services